 Fast, skilled defensive linemen often anchor 3-4 schemes.
 This helps them penetrate the line of scrimmage and be efficient in their run fits.

-Defensive Lineman In The 3-4 Scheme
+Defensive Linemen In The 3-4 Defense

 This means that the center must be able to discard and throw around the opponent’s center can control both gaps.
 A dominant nose takes the stress off of the interior linebackers.